To give your car the best chance of passing an MOT first time, it is worth investing in a pre-MOT check

 Fuel System

-Any oil or fuel leaks should be repaired as soon as possible.
+Any oil or fuel leaks should be fixed as soon as possible.

 You need adequate fuel and oil levels so that the emissions test can be carried out.